 Southern Regional Conference

 It is our sincere pleasure to invite you to this year’s Southern Regional Conference.
-Join us on Saturday, October 27th, 2018, as we stand shoulder to shoulder in New Orleans to make a lasting human rights impact.
-The Southern Regional Conference brings together Amnesty members and other human rights activists to continue our tradition of engaging in networking opportunities, inspiring plenaries, and hands-on skill-building workshops, as well as shaping the policies of the organization.
+Join us on Saturday, October 19th, 2019, as we stand shoulder to shoulder in Tallahassee to make a lasting human rights impact.
+The goal of all Regional Conferences is to create a transformative experience focused on human rights education, skills-building, networking, and inspire action.

 As activists, we will be challenged to initiate change within our own communities.
 This will only happen with you – we need you there!

 WEATHER UPDATE: Because of the storm, the University will be closed in the morning.
 As such, we’re going to be pushing back the programming; registration will now open at 12:30pm.

 Please continue to monitor your email; we’ll be in touch should there be further updates.

 Pizza & Pens!
 Write for Rights 2019 Kickoff